osb15/HomeWork/README.md

-# Spring AOP Example Project
+# Spring API

-This project demonstrates the use of Aspect-Oriented Programming (AOP) in the Spring Framework.
-It showcases how to modularize cross-cutting concerns such as logging, notifications, and transaction management using Spring AOP.

-## Project Overview

-In this example, we've created an **Account** class with methods for deposit, withdrawal, and recharge.
-Using AOP, we handle cross-cutting concerns like sending messages before and after certain method executions, and around method executions to monitor or modify their behavior.
+This project is a RESTful API built using Spring Boot.
+It supports basic CRUD (Create, Read, Update, Delete) operations and is designed to manage resources such as users, products, or employees.

 ## Features

-- **Before Advice**: Display a message before a method is executed.
-- **After Advice**: Display a message after a method completes execution.
-- **Around Advice**: Intercept the method execution to execute custom code before and after the method.
+- RESTful API with standard HTTP methods: GET, POST, PUT, DELETE
+- Built with Spring Boot for easy setup and configuration
+- Integration with a relational database using Spring Data JPA
+- JSON format for data exchange
+- Optional authentication and authorization via JWT

+## Prerequisites

+To run this project, ensure you have the following installed:

+- Java 8 or later
+- Maven
+- Spring Boot
+- A relational database like MySQL or PostgreSQL
+- An API testing tool such as Postman

+## Getting Started

+### Clone the Repository

+Start by cloning the repository to your local machine.

+### Configure the Application

+In the application configuration file (`application.properties` or `application.yml`), configure the database connection settings and any other necessary configurations such as authentication.

+### Build the Project

+Use Maven to build the project.

+### Run the Application

+You can run the Spring Boot application through the command line or your IDE.

+### Test the API

+Once the application is running, you can test the various endpoints using an API client like Postman.
+The API includes several endpoints for managing resources, including:

+- Retrieving a list of resources
+- Retrieving a specific resource by ID
+- Creating a new resource
+- Updating an existing resource
+- Deleting a resource

+### Authentication (Optional)

+If your application uses authentication, JWT tokens can be used for secure access.
+Refer to the relevant Spring Security documentation to implement authentication.

+## Project Structure

+The project follows a standard structure with the following key components:

+- `controller`: Contains the API endpoint controllers
+- `model`: Defines the data models
+- `repository`: Handles database interactions via Spring Data JPA
+- `service`: Contains the business logic

 ## Technologies Used

-- **Java 8+**
-- **Spring Framework**
-- **Spring AOP**
+- Spring Boot
-- **Spring Boot** (for automatic configuration)
-- **Maven** (for dependency management)

-## Getting Started

-### 1. Clone the Repository

-Clone the repository to your local machine.

-### 2. Build the Project

-Using Maven, you can build the project.

-### 3. Run the Application

-Once the project is built, you can run it.

-### 4. Execution

-When you run the application, it will invoke the **Deposite** method of the **Account** class.
-The AOP advice will execute before, after, and around the method execution, sending messages like "Enter Your PIN..." and "Your Current Amount is 40000."

-## Code Structure

-- **Account.java**: Contains methods related to account operations.
-- **MassageAspects.java**: Contains the AOP logic for handling the cross-cutting concerns.
+- Spring Data JPA
-- **MyConfiguration.java**: Configures Spring beans and enables AOP.
+- Spring Web
-- **Main.java**: The entry point of the application, where the Spring context is initialized and the **Deposite** method is called.

-## Example Output
+- A relational database such as MySQL or PostgreSQL

-- Enter Your PIN.....
+- Maven
-- Your Amount is Deposited..........
-- Your Plan Expiring Soon......
-- Please Recharge Recharge Successfully........
-- Your Current Amount is 40000.............
+- (Optional) Spring Security for authentication

 ## License

-This project is licensed under the MIT License.
+This project is open-source and available under the MIT License.